-The framework is governed by a global policy designed to classify and define the risks the Company is exposed to, outline the risk management governance and organizational structure, including the roles and responsibilities of the various people involved in the risk management process, and identify the key steps in the process, particularly in terms of identifying, measuring, assessing, communicating and monitoring the risks.
+The framework is governed by a corporate policy designed to classify, define and manage the risks the Company is exposed to.
+The policy outlines the risk management governance and organizational structure, including the roles and responsibilities of the various people involved in the risk management process.
+It also describes the key steps in the process, particularly in terms of identifying, assessing, measuring, managing, monitoring and communicating the risks.
+Compliance with and application of the framework allow for a sound risk management culture to be maintained and promoted within the Company.

-The diagram that follows illustrates the responsibility levels with respect to enterprise risk management within the Company.
+The diagram that follows illustrates the responsibility levels with respect to integrated risk management within the Company.

-&quot; This item is a non-IFRS measure; see the "Non-IFRS and Additional Financial Measures" section in this document for relevant information about such measures.
+[†] This item is a non-IFRS measure: see the "Non-IFRS and Additional Financial Measures" section in this document for relevant information about such measures.

-Supported by a strong risk culture, the Company's risk management approach includes a "three lines of defense" governance model.
-This approach breaks down the responsibilities according to those who take the risk, those who monitor it and those who provide an independent assessment of the overall process.
+Supported by a strong risk culture, the Company's risk management approach is based on the three lines of defense governance model.
+This approach is premised on the implementation of coordinated risk management and control systems throughout the Company.

-The first line of defense includes the President and Chief Executive Officer and the heads of the business and corporate sectors.
-They are responsible for selecting and executing the business strategies in keeping with the Company's defined risk appetite and tolerance and ensuring a good long-term balance between risk and return.
-They are also responsible for implementing policies and procedures and for identifying, communicating and managing risks that could prevent them from achieving the objectives identified in their respective areas of responsibility.
+The first line of defense is composed of the risk owners.
+It includes the operating sectors, operational units, business lines and corporate sectors, with the exception of the Risk Management and Compliance function and the Internal Audit function, which belong to the second and third lines of defense, respectively.
+They are responsible for establishing and executing the business strategies in keeping with the Company's defined risk appetite and tolerance, and ensuring a long-term balance between risk and return.
+They are also responsible for applying the principles, frameworks, policies, guidelines, standards, tools and methodologies developed by the second line of defense and for identifying, communicating and managing risks that could prevent them from achieving the objectives identified in their respective areas of responsibility.

-The second line of defense includes the Finance and Actuarial function, headed up by the Executive Vice-President, Chief Financial Officer and Chief Actuary, and the Risk Management and Compliance function, headed up by the Executive Vice-President and Chief Risk Officer and by the Chief Compliance Officer.
-The Risk Management and Compliance function also includes the Investment Risk Monitoring, Data Governance and Information Security functions.
-The second line of defense is responsible for coordinating the application and enforcement of the enterprise risk management framework within the Company and ensuring that appropriate policies and procedures are defined and effectively implemented by the first line of defense.
+The second line of defense refers to the Risk Management and Compliance function, headed up by the Executive Vice-President and Chief Risk Officer and by the Vice-President and Chief Compliance Officer, as well as any other person connected to the Chief Risk Officer by a functional relationship, with responsibilities for all or part of a risk management and compliance matter.
+The second line of defense is responsible for objectively and impartially monitoring and critically analyzing the risks arising from the activities and controls implemented by the first line of defense.
+It is also responsible for developing and maintaining the principles, frameworks, guidelines, standards, tools and methodologies to identify, assess, measure, manage, monitor and communicate on current and emerging risks.
 To this end, it coordinates, guides and supports the first line of defense in the rigorous assessment of significant risks to which the Company is exposed.

-It works together with the first line to ensure prudent and disciplined management in protecting the Company's reputation and long-term sustainability.
-The first two lines of defense are also responsible for keeping the Board of Directors regularly informed about the Company's main risks and the steps taken to manage them.
+These two lines of defense work together to ensure prudent and disciplined management in protecting the Company's reputation and long-term sustainability.
+They are also responsible for keeping senior management and the Board of Directors regularly informed about the Company's main risks and the steps taken to manage them.

-The Chief Risk Officer and his team work closely with the other second line functions and with the first line to promote a culture of sound risk management across the organization.
+The Chief Risk Officer and his team work closely with the first line of defense to promote a culture of sound risk management across the organization.
 Based on a holistic view of the risks and considering the interrelationships that may exist between them, the Chief Risk Officer communicates any pertinent information to senior management and the Board of Directors.

-As the third line of defense, Internal Audit assesses the effectiveness of the enterprise risk management framework, recommends improvements to the people involved in the process and reports on the situation to the Board of Directors' Audit Committee.
+As the third line of defense, Internal Audit provides independent assurance to senior management and to the Board of Directors regarding the adequacy and effectiveness of governance, risk management and internal control processes.
+It recommends improvements and reports on the situation to the Board of Directors' Audit Committee.